-An item of property, plant and equipment or infrastructure that qualifies for recognition as an asset is measured at its cost.

-Upon initial recognition, cost is determined as the amount paid (or other consideration given) to acquire the assets, plus costs incidental to the acquisition.
+An item of property, plant and equipment or infrastructure that qualifies for recognition as an asset is measured at its cost other consideration given) to acquire the assets, plus costs incidental outer consideration given to acquire the assets, pus costs included to the acquisition.
 The cost of non-current assets constructed by the Shire includes the cost of all materials used in construction, direct labour on the project and an appropriate proportion of variable and fixed overheads.
-For assets acquired at zero cost or otherwise significantly less than fair value, cost is determined as fair value at the date of acquisition.
+For assets acquired at zero cost or otherwise significantly less than fair value, cost is determined as fair value at the date of courtielling.